-Joakim Medin is a freelance journalist, author and frequently also a photographer, based in Sweden.
+Joakim Medin is a freelance journalist, author, lecturer and frequently also a photographer, based in Sweden.
 Originally a secondary school teacher, I did my first work as a journalist during the coup d’etat in Honduras in 2009.
-I have a deep interest in foreign, investigative journalism and mostly write on the ground stories about democracy development, political and armed conflicts, human rights, poverty development and refugee crisis.
+I have a deep interest in foreign, investigative journalism and mostly write on the ground stories about democracy development, political and armed conflicts, human rights, populism, poverty development and refugee crisis.

 I have also co-authored several anthology books, and authored several reports.
 I am a member of the Swedish Union of Journalists, and I lecture a lot about my field of work, my profession and my discoveries.

 Press Photos of Joakim Medin